One of the strongest ways your passed loved ones will connect with you, will let you know that they are ok, is by visiting you in your dreams.

 This dream made me so happy, I can’t even explain it.
 He knew I needed that at a difficult, and transitional time in my life.

-Final interesting tidbit: I debated telling Grandma (who thankfully, is still here with us), about this dream because I was not too sure how she would react.
+Final interesting tidbit: I debated telling Grandma (who was still with us until 2020) about this dream because I was not too sure how she would react.
 But in true Lisa fashion, I followed my gut and told her the whole dream.

 You won’t believe what she said.
 Well, maybe you will.
 First of all, she cracked up laughing and said ” he used to go cash in those G%^ Damn bottles every Sunday morning for two hours straight”.
 I never knew that, no one had ever told me this.